Humphrey Bogart as Philip Marlowe, archetypal hard-boiled private detective

 The manufacturers’ logo of Marlowe’s trench coat is visible when Norris eases him into it before he leaves the Sternwood residence, but I haven’t yet been able to identify it.
 It doesn’t look like either the Aquascutum or Burberry logos, but those could have been different in the 1940s.

 It’s been said (by me) that a film noir gumshoe is only as good as his daily booze and tobacco consumption.
 Luckily, Philip Marlowe’s got that covered in spades (pun) from the very beginning.
 General Sternwood enjoys brandy but is no longer allowed to imbibe for health reasons so he takes his drinks “by proxy”, and Marlowe is more than happy to indulge by taking several drams on his behalf.
 He learn a little more about Marlowe when he stops off at a bookstore and, after some flirtatious banter with the foxy clerk (played by a scene-stealing Dorothy Malone), mentions to her that “It just happens I got a bottle of pretty good rye in my pocket.”
 We see little of the bottle himself, so we’ll just have to accept Marlowe’s word regarding its quality.
 Still, it’s not too good that either Marlowe or the unnamed clerk are above drinking it out of her paper cups.

 Marlowe’s cigarettes of choice are Chesterfields, unfiltered of course.

 How to Get the Look

-- Dark birdseye wool two-piece suit, consisting of:
+- Dark gray birdseye wool two-piece suit, consisting of: